earsmcgee11/toxo-spleen-spatial-atlas/README.md

 ## Citation

 Manuscript under review (not yet published).
-Please cite as:

-> Coombs R, Kulkarni Y, Ergen C, Brady M, Han L, Benuck E, Streets A, Yosef N, Robey EA.
-A single-cell and spatial transcriptomics spleen atlas reveals candidate regulators of CD8 T cell differentiation.
-Manuscript submitted to *Journal of Experimental Medicine* (2026).

-Update with DOI / preprint link when available.

 ## Abstract (from manuscript)